Itera/cypress-kurs-2021/__tasks__/task1/README.md

 The goal of this task is to learn the basics of cypress and to create our first automated test.

-This is the testcase we are going to automate:
+This is the testcase you are going to automate:
 1. Go to url [https://jira-clone.mad.itera.no/project/board](https://jira-clone.mad.itera.no/project/board).
 2. Create a new issue by simluating user clicks and inputs.

-Try to complete this testcase yourself to get familar before we start to program it.
+Try to complete this testcase yourself to get familar before you start to program it.

 ## Task 1 A - the first test